 - Alpine Hot Spring Hideaway, Nathrop – Another hot spring facility in Nathrop, Alpine Springs Hideaway is a smaller, more secluded facility that is perfect for travelers who are looking for more privacy and more vacation-home style accommodations.
-This is a perfect place to visit if you want to get away from the hustle and bustle and enjoy a quiet serene atmosphere in the Colorado mountains for a couple of days.
+This is a perfect place to enjoy a quiet serene atmosphere in the Colorado mountains for a couple of days.

 - Indian Hot Springs, Idaho Springs – One of the most popular hot springs in the Denver area, the Healing Waters Spa at the Indian Hot Springs has swimming, pools, geothermal caves, and jacuzzis with mineral-rich water.
 Located just off Interstate-70, this place can get busy, and the traffic can get bad along the Interstate during weekends, so always make sure to check availability and road conditions ahead of your visit.

 - Cottonwood Hot Springs Inn & Spa, Buena Vista – A cute place located in one of the most beautiful Colorado mountain towns, Cottonwood Hot Springs Inn and Spa is a great alternative to remote getaways in Nathrop as it offers just as much scenery and access to many stores and restaurants in quaint downtown Buena Vista.